 The walk along the Quai Lamartine is very pleasant.
 The river is spanned by the Saint Laurent bridge dating back to the 11th century though it has been restored and widened since then.
 Facing the river is a street of brightly painted buildings making this walk along the quai very pleasant.

-The Museum of the Ursulines is in the 17th century Ursuline convent, and has various exhibits looking at the long history of the region and the lives of those who live near Macon.
+- The Museum of the Ursulines is in the charmin 17th century Ursuline convent, and has various exhibits looking at the long history of the region and the lives of those who live near Macon.

-Make sure you find the time to visit the very well preserved apothecary, now a museum on the ground floor of the town hall, which still has its original 18th century furniture and a wide range of pills and potions from years gone by.
+- Make sure you find the time to visit the very well preserved apothecary, now a museum on the ground floor of the town hall, which still has its original 18th century furniture and a wide range of pills and potions from years gone by.

-Another museum, the Memorial Citoyen, is found in the grand 'Chateau du Grand Four' on the Place du Souvenir Francais.
+- Another museum, the Memorial Citoyen, is found in the grand 'Chateau du Grand Four' on the Place du Souvenir Francais.
 Perhaps unique in France it explains the many conflicts that have affected France since 1870, from the Prussian invasion to the Gulf War, with the Two World Wars and the war in Indochina also represented.
 The memorial museum also pays tribute to those who lost their lives in these wars.

 Close to Macon

-In Lamartine's footsteps
+Follow in Lamartine's footsteps

 When you visit you will see several mentions of Lamartine, the renowned 19th century French poet and politician who was born in Macon in 1790.

-You can visit Lamartines chateau nearby - a mix of a 12th century defensive castle with 19th century additions by Lamartine.
-Inside the rooms of the castle contain a large collection of items from his life, while the outside is surrounded by very picturesque gardens and parkland.
-Situated at Saint-Point, north-west of Macon.
+You can visit Lamartines chateau close to Macon - a mix of a 12th century defensive castle with 19th century additions by Lamartine.
+Inside, the rooms of the castle contain a large collection of items from his life, while the outside is surrounded by very picturesque gardens and parkland.
+The Château de Lamartine is situated at Saint-Point, north-west of Macon.

-A nice way to reach the castle and see the area is by following the route of about 50 km proposed by the Macon tourist office as the 'Route Lamartine'.
+A nice way to reach the castle and see the area is by following the route of about 50 kilometres proposed by the Macon tourist office as the 'Route Lamartine'.
 See the route here.